Pine River – Poy Sippi

 - Hwy A to Covered Bridge Park: 0.2 miles.
 A good stretch with some boulders and rapids.
 There is one minor logjam that requires limbo'ing.
-The scenic Saxeville Covered Bridge is at the take-out.
+The scenic Saxeville Covered Bridge is by the park.

 - Covered Bridge Road to Portage Street: 0.4 miles.
 An incredibly scenic stretch with dense boulder gardens and rapids.
-Some of the rapids will be Class 2 or stronger and may need to be portaged.
+Some of the rapids are Class 3 and require difficult tight turns.

 - Portage Street to Hwy W/Dam: 0.8 miles.
-The creek widens and slows and then eventually turns into an impounded pond.
+The creek widens and slows into an impounded pond.
 This can get shallow and some wading may be required.

 - Hwy E/Dam to 28th Court: 2.2 miles.
 An attractive stretch with many rapids...but likely many jams...perhaps 17.